top of page

 Disability 101: What Is Disability?

-According to the World Health Organization (WHO), an estimated 1.3 billion people across the world are disabled.
-This accounts for 16% of the world’s population.
+According to the World Health Organization (WHO), an estimated 1.3 billion people worldwide live with disabilities, accounting for 16% of the global population.

 A diverse representation for people to answer the question:What is Disability